makma/custom-element-devkit/readme.md

 `npm run start-watcher` will start the node server and a compiler watching for changes in the files compiled for the client-side.
 This is useful when you're trying to create or debug your custom elements.

-`npm run start-server-build-once` will start the server which will compile all the elements and make them ready to be served.

 If you leave this running on a publicly accessible server, you'll be able to use all the elements served by the server in the cloud.
 The URL is in this format: `<the root to your instance>/custom-elements/<element name>`.

 What `<element name>` stands for is dealt with below, read on.